 There’s a new firmware update for the Zoom H4 Handy Recorder, and boy is it a doozy.
 In fact, Zoom seems to have addressed almost every single complaint anyone’s ever had with the Zoom software.
-Version 2.0 includes:
+Version 2.0 (or later) includes:

 - Larger fonts making the tiny display easier to read

 - Battery meter shows how much juice you’ve got left when recording in stereo mode

 - Specify whether you’re using alkaline or Ni-MH batteries for a more accurate battery reading

 - There’s a remaining time meter in stereo mode

 - Mono mix recording in stereo mode (In other words, you’ll still be recording on two tracks, but the output will be dual mono instead of true stereo.
 This doesn’t save you any space on your memory card, but it does make voice recordings more accurate).